 2. Why winning the Amazon Buy Box is essential

-As people increasingly shop online, Amazon’s Buy Box is becoming ever more crucial.
-EMarketer expects e-commerce sales to top $5.542 trillion in 2022 and comprise 14.6% of all retail sales.
+As people increasingly shop online, Amazon’s Buy Box is becoming ever more crucial. eMarketer expects eCommerce sales to top $6.3 trillion in 2023 and will rise to $6.9 trillion in 2024.
 And it’s not far-fetched to imagine Amazon accounting for most of that, based on how it fared in 2016.

 It’s worth bearing in mind that mobile shopping is growing in popularity, too.
-More than 72 percent of Amazon customers around the world shopped using a mobile device in the lead-up to the 2016 holiday season.
-At the same time, shopping on the free Amazon app grew by 56 percent worldwide.
-Those numbers look set to grow, given that Gartner has predicted e-commerce will comprise at least half of all online sales in the U.S. alone this year.
+More than 72% of Amazon customers around the world shopped using a mobile device in the lead-up to the 2022 holiday season.
+At the same time, shopping on the free Amazon app grew by 56% worldwide.
+Those numbers look set to grow as of 2022, Amazon owned 10.40% of the US retail market share and more than a third (36.23%) of the eCommerce market.

 But with great opportunity comes great challenge: winning the Amazon Buy Box is even more difficult on a smartphone, whether users are surfing the mobile site or the app.